SkylineCommunications/dataminer-docs-connectors/connector/doc/Nokia_NFM-P.md

 ### Initialization

-In addition to the above HTTP settings, All the arguments in the JMS Configuration page has to be provided in a newly created element.
+In addition to the above HTTP settings, All the arguments in the JMS Configuration page has to be provided in a newly created element before pressing the "Connect" button.

 ### Web Interface